UMZH Precision Digital Therapeutics Summer School, 18-22 August 2025, Zurich

 Who can apply?

-We are looking for PhD students and postdoctoral researchers in medicine, engineering, computer, business, and management science.
+We are looking for PhD students and postdoctoral researchers in public health, care, nursing, medicine, engineering, computer, business, and management science.

 How to apply?

 Participation in the UMZH PDTx Summer School is by invitation only.
+There are no registration fees.
 Due to the intense and team-science nature of the training, the Master Class is limited to 40 participants selected from the pool of applicants.
 Successful participants will be assigned to interdisciplinary teams who will then work together to design a PDTx for a specific healthcare challenge.
 Teams will be compiled based on their background and experience.
 Acceptance of attendance will be communicated by the end of June 2025.

 What do you get?